syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## System requirements

-In SfListView, minimum support version for Android is `API Level 19` and Xamarin forms current version is `2.4.0.280`.
+In SfListView, minimum support version for Android is `API Level 19` and Xamarin.Forms current version is `2.4.0.280`.

 ## Launching the SfListView on each platform